7 Best Clean Air Plants For Your Home Or Office

 They absorb some of the air particulates when they take in carbon dioxide, which is processed into oxygen through photosynthesis.
 Microorganisms associated with plants are present in the potting soil and these microbes are also responsible for much of the cleaning effect.
 Plus, studies suggest that indoor plants may make people smarter by keeping them alert and reducing mental fatigue.

 How Many Clean Air Plants Do You Need?

-To be effective, it’s recommended that you’ll need at least two plants per 100 square feet of space, or 15 to 18 good-sized houseplants in an 1,800 square foot house.
-Even if you have less than that, any clean air houseplants you add will help.
+To be effective, it’s recommended that you’ll need at least two plants per 100 square feet of space, or 15 to 18 good-sized houseplants in a 1,800 square foot house.
+Even if you have less than that, any clean-air houseplants you add will help.